 Producing a systematic review.
 Buchanan & Bryman (Eds.), The Sage handbook of organizational research methods (pp. 671–689).
 Sage Publications Ltd.

-SSRN - Social Science Research Network, is a repository for preprints devoted to the rapid dissemination of scholarly research in the social sciences, humanities, life sciences, health sciences, and more.
+SSRN - Social Science Research Network is a repository for preprints.
+Its goal is the rapid dissemination of scholarly research in the social sciences, humanities, life sciences, health sciences, and more.

-OAISter - A search tool for open access materials, harvested worldwide from the repositories of universities, governmental bodies, other research institutions etc. Google OAIster to find it.
+OAISter - A search tool for open access materials, harvested from the repositories of universities, governmental bodies and other research institutions

 Proquest Dissertations & Theses Global - Also considered a form of grey literature, it is worth seeing if any theses relevant to your topic have already been produced.